JamesMGreene/node-dos2unix/README.md

 for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ - 1.1.0: Published to NPM on 2013-05-29.
+    - Added the `maxConcurrency` config options to throttle how many files can be processed simultaneously.
+This helps avoid issues across the board as most systems have an implicit number of file handles that can be opened as once.
+It also provides those running on hardware with limited resources to maintain better control of consumption.
+    - Under the covers: swapped in the `async` module to replace `q`, particularly for its `parallelLimit` function.
  - 1.0.2: Published to NPM on 2013-05-25.
     - Now omitting directories from the glob results as trying to convert their non-existent line endings throws errors.